Building a Simple HTTP Server in C# with HttpListener

 Testing Your Server

-To test your server, run the console application.
-Open a web browser or a tool like curl
+Run the application.
+Then, open a browser or use a tool like curl

 Conclusion